JarbasHiveMind/HiveMind-community-docs/docs/18_binarization.md

 1 | 0 | 01100 | 1 | XXXXXXXX | <metadata> | XXXX | <payload>
 ```

-> 💡 the binarization scheme allows the hivemind protocol to be implemented by just flashing a light
+> 💡 the binarization scheme allows the protocol to be implemented by just flashing a light

 ## Compression Metrics